-In the preferred application the magnetic field generated by the treatment device may be applied to body regions prone to cellulite and/or prone to adipose accumulation, such as thigh, saddlebag, buttock, abdomen, region of love handle, region of bra fat, armpit fat or arm.
+In the preferred application the magnetic field generated prone to cellulite and/or prone to adipose accumulation, such as thigh, saddlebag, buttock, abdomen, region of love handle, region of bra fat, armpit fat or arm.
 The adipose accumulation may be influenced by number and/or volume of adipose cells.
 A plurality of magnetic field generating devices may apply the time-varying magnetic field to different body regions or to different locations of one large body region such as abdomen or buttock.